-The Fuzzy C-Means and the Gustafson-Kessel algorithms were analyzed in details in this paper.
-Two cases of study related with the gas-liquid separation process and the water-oil separation process were presented for the implementation of these techniques.
+The Fuzzy C-Means and the Gustafson-Kessel algorithms were analyzed and implemented in details in this paper.
+Three cases of study related to the gas-liquid separation process, the water-oil separation process and a fired heater were presented for the implementation of these techniques.

-Both models were constructed based on a MISO framework.
-Only two inputs and one output parameters were defined for each model as elements of the fuzzy model with a set of 1000 sampled data for the production separator and 628 sampled data for the washing tank.
+All models were constructed based on a MISO framework.
+Two inputs and one output parameters were defined for the gas-liquid separation process and the water-oil separation process as elements of the fuzzy model with a set of 1000 sampled data for the production separator and 628 sampled data for the washing tank.
+A set of 2500 data sampled was used to determine the Takagi-Sugeno fuzzy model of the fired heater.

-The fuzzy models were computationally validated with a set of different data samples (775 different data sample for the production separator and 229 different data sample for the washing tank).
-Both models showed an excellent generalization.
-This kind of modeling technique applied to complex processes gives good results in a relatively short period of time, so it will be used for the future design of supervisor control system.
+The fuzzy models were computationally validated with a set of different data samples (775 different data sample for the production separator, 229 different data sample for the washing tank and 1000 different data sample for the fired heater).
+All models showed an excellent generalization.
+This kind of modeling technique applied to complex processes gives good results in a relatively short period of time.